milkyware/milkyware.github.io/_drafts/2024-05-06-handling-exceptions-in-isolated-durable-functions.md

 ### FailureDetails formatting issues

 Whilst working with the `TaskFailedException`, one issue I've noticed is that `FailureDetails.ErrorMessage` only contains the first line of an exception message.
+At the time of writing, this is with thr current version of **Microsoft.Azure.Functions.Worker.Extensions.DurableTask v1.1.2**.

 ``` cs
 [Function(nameof(RunOrch))]